bhsmath/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: First Post!
-subtitle: Why you'd want to go on a date with me
+subtitle: Welcome to the Belmont High School Math Team Website!
 ---

 Hello!
 Welcome to the Belmont High School Math Team Website!
 We hope you like it!